babogoos/PodcastToLearn/README.md

 - Supports offline playback using `CacheDataSource` from `ExoPlayer`.
 - Process images to find its color palette using Palette API.

-The following features were additionally implemented by me to complete the Language Learning App:
+The following features were additionally implemented by me to complete the Podcast To Learn App:

 - Parse target podcast channel from RSS feeds with RSSReader library.
 - Add Jetpack Room for create a database to store news articles, paragraph, daily words, quiz etc...